teamforus/research/res001-blockchain-platform-comparison/README.md

 #### Rootstock

 Public testnet
+No record of public heavy use, still in testnet.

 #### Ethereum

 Production Release
+10 tx/s on heavy use

 #### EOS

 Public testnet
+No record of public heavy use, still in testnet.

 #### NEO

 Production release
+no heavy use yet, it now takes 15 a 20 sec to generate a block. each block now has around 10 transactions.

+Neo says it can handle up to 1000 tranaction per second.

 #### NEM

 Stable release
+no heavy use yet.
+1 block per minute.
+There is a 120 transaction per block limit.
+NEM is handling 2 transactions per second.
+A new version is released soon and can handle more transactions per second.

 ## Recommendation
 *write recomendation*